Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

-# RIDAC: Real-Time Industrial Defect Detection and Classification

-> **Inspect.
-Segment.
-Classify.**
+# Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3

-RIDAC is a two-stage industrial visual-inspection system:
+This is is a two-stage industrial visual-inspection system:

 1. **YOLO11 instance segmentation** identifies and isolates manufactured objects.
 2. A **class-conditioned MobileNetV3 classifier** labels every segmented object as **normal** or **defective**.